A Guided Tour

 The default login screen below covers the entire state (in this case the State of Ohio).
 You can tell it is statewide by the words in the box labeled Select Location.
 If you would like to buy or sell on a more local basis, you would click inside that box and you would see a listing of all the local areas in your state such as Akron, Cleveland, Youngstown, etc., as exampled by those in Ohio state depicted below.

-Finally, if you would like to sell something or offer your services, you can select the Post Your Ad button in the upper right corner and see the following screen where you can post it.
+Finally, once you login to your local marketplace, you can sell something or offer your services by selecting the Post Your Ad button in the upper right corner and see the following screen where you can post it.